 Student ambassador Tollin Thumra

 My name is Ngayungwon Tollin Thumra, a former student of Union Biblical Seminary, Pune, India.
 I have worked with organisations like World Vision, Jeevan Aadhar and the Community of St Anselm, after which I pursued my passion for academic learning.
-Currently, I am doing one-year master’s program at the Protestant Theological University in the field of Ethics with specialisation in Practical theology.
+Currently, I am in the Graduate School programme at the Protestant Theological University.

 I go by Scheilmacher’s analysis that practical theology is for those who have ecclesial interest as well as scientific spirit and is a special task that requires special skill to follow certain procedures or methods to creatively hold the tension between systematic theology and application in practical life in a way that is meaningful to the people.